MirrorNetworking/Mirror/CONTRIBUTING.md

 	MMOs need to run for weeks without issues or exploits.
     Only do GC optimizations and caching in hot path.
 Avoid it everywhere else to keep the code simple.
 * **Curly Braces { }**
     Always use braces even for one line if's.
-Unity did this everywhere, and there is value in not accidentally missing a line in an if statement because there were no braces.
+Godot did this everywhere, and there is value in not accidentally missing a line in an if statement because there were no braces.
 * **Naming**
     Follow [C# standard naming conventions](https://github.com/ktaranov/naming-convention/blob/master/C%23%20Coding%20Standards%20and%20Naming%20Conventions.md).
 Also, be descriptive. \`NetworkIdentity identity\`, not \`NetworkIdentity uv\` or similar.
 If you need a comment to explain it, the name needs to be changed.
 For example, don't do `msg = ... // the message`, use `message = ...` without a comment instead.
 Avoid prefixes like `m_`, `s_`, or similar.
 * **private**